gopheracademy/gopheracademy-web/content/advent-2018/building-ci-cd-slack-bot.md

 At Africa's Talking, each project is written with comprehensive unit testing, also, before a change is approved, several people have to take a look at it and do some manual testing themselves.
 We'll refer to these people as the QA team.

-After a the change is approved, the project can only be deployed to production by a few people.
+After the change is approved, the project can only be deployed to production by a few people.
 We'll call these people the project owners.

 ## The Flow